jeenuv/vimlook/readme.txt

      renaming the VIMReply button as VIM&Reply will let you access the button with Alt+R short cut (Make sure your short cut doesn't conflict with that of Outlook's deafault ones).

+ Note:
- 11. In addition, you  can open a mail item in its own window, right-click on the ribbon -> Customize Quick Access Toolbar...
+ - In addition, you  can open a mail item in its own window, right-click on the ribbon -> Customize Quick Access Toolbar...
 You can add buttons to this window in similar way mentioned above to quickly access macros from this window.
- 12. The file vimlook.vim is sourced before launching VIM.
+ - The file vimlook.vim is sourced before launching VIM.
 So you can customize your VIM settings there.

 Usage
 =====